-- The sacral parasympathetic fibers arise from L.H.C of 2, 3, and 4th sacral segments of the spinal cord - They run as preganglionic fibers in the pelvic sacral nerve or the nervi erigentes to relay in terminal ganglia in the organs they supply. - The sacral parasympathetic fibers supply : - the rest of the digestive tract that is the descending colon, the rectum the anal canal. - The urinary bladder - the blood vessels of the external genitals.
+- The sacral parasympathetic fibers arise from L.H.C of 2, 3, and 4th sacral segments of the spinal cord - The sacral parasympathetic fibers supply : - The rest of the digestive tract that is the descending colon, the rectum the anal canal. - The urinary bladder - the blood vessels of the external genitals.